SadiqVali786/safe-actions-state/README.md

 - Real-time toast notifications for user feedback
 - State management for UI updates

 Doing this **manually for every action** is repetitive, time-consuming, and prone to errors.
-Wouldn’t it be great if all this was handled **automatically**?
+Wouldn't it be great if all this was handled **automatically**?

 **Safe Actions State** automates all of it, so you can: